Jessica Ennis-Hill being 'pushed' out of Sheffield says coach

-It was closed in 2011 and the council estimated the cost of refurbishing the Woodbourn Road stadium at £150,000, with a £70,000 a year running costs.'No gap'
+It was closed in 2011 and the council estimated the cost of refurbishing the Woodbourn Road stadium at £150,000, with a £70,000 a year running costs.

 Mr Minichiello said he thought the Woodbourn Road stadium was "unlikely" to meet a "standard that would cater for all the athletic events".

 He said the running track was up to standard, but claimed the facilities for javelin throwing and other parts of the heptathlon were not good enough and could force Ennis-Hill to seek alternative training venues.

 He said: "There will be times when we have to pack our bags and go to other venues outside the city.